Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Wrapping Up

 Any good coach can teach players proper technique and speed of a drill.
 But a great coach?
-That is one who takes the time to instil core values in their players.
+That is one who takes the time to instill core values in their players.
 Values that will be remembered and practiced by athletes for years and years to come.

 Danielle Stringer